 When you're at a bar, don't order a Gin & Tonic because you'll end up with some cheap, awful bar (or well) gin.
+The well is the easiest-to-reach place behind the bar and usually contains the most widely used - and cheapest - bottles of alcohol.
+If you don't request a brand by name, the bartender will reach for whatever is in the well.
 Order a Tanqueray & Tonic or a Sapphire & Tonic, and you'll get a decent drink.
-The same goes for gin Martinis: Always specify what brand of gin you want or you'll be sorry.
+The same goes for gin Martinis: Always specify what brand of gin you want.

 Store an unopened bottle of gin in a cool, dry place out of direct light.
-After opening a bottle, it should last about two years.
+After you open a bottle, it should last about two years.